LGBTQ rights in Angola: Gender identity and expression

 One of the most popular musical artists in Angola is transgender woman Titica, a singer of a popular rap-techno fusion music style known as kuduro.
 Named the "best kuduro artist of 2011", she has performed at various music festivals around the world.
 However, she still suffers frequent harassment in Angola, most of which are carried out based on religion.

 There is no specific law which allows transgender people in Angola to change their gender marker on their official documents and passports.
 Section 78 of the Código do Registo Civil 2015 indicates that, in general, there should be no alteration of details entered into the registration records.
 However, section 87 gives the Civil Registrar general authority to make changes, including changes of name and when there is a change of facts which alter the legal identity and status of the person.
 Transgender people could possibly use this section to change their legal gender.

 Living conditions

 Prevailing social attitudes about sexual orientation tend to reflect traditional Catholic and Protestant values concerning human sexuality and gender roles.
 These values and mores do shape public policy.

 The Human Rights Measurement Initiative collects survey data on civil and political rights by asking human rights experts in each country to share their knowledge with us.
 17% of human rights experts surveyed in the 2022 HRMI survey identified LGBTQIA+ people as being at risk of having the right to freedom from torture and ill-treatment violated.
 7% of human rights experts surveyed identified LGBTQIA+ people as being at risk of having the right to assembly and association violated.

-Some LGBT people in Angola have reported being harassed by people who believe that they are immoral, and the Angola Government allegedly refused to accept the Israeli ambassador because he was gay.
+Some LGBT people in Angola have reported being harassed by people who believe that they are immoral.
 Yet, signs of more liberal attitudes do exist.